adam-jb/rust_connectivity/README.md

 1. Run `./download_input.sh` once to download input data

-2. Flip the `if false` part of `serialise_files` and `create_graph_walk_len` in `main.rs` to `true` so the files are serialised
+2. Flip the `if false` part of `serialise_files` and `create_graph_walk_len` in `src/main.rs` to `true` so the files are serialised

-3. Run with`cargo run --release`
+3. Run with`cargo run --release` to serialise all files.
+End the process once the API is listening

-For subsequent runs, you can flip the `if false` parts of `main.rs` back to `false` to speed up load time.
+4. Flip the `if false` part of `serialise_files` and `create_graph_walk_len` in `src/main.rs` to `false` to run without serialising any files

+5. Build with `cargo build --release`

+6. Run with `./target/release/rust_connectivity`

 The current version hosts an API, which accepts start node IDs and initial travel times.
-It requires about 3gb of RAM and loads in 3s on our GCE instance.
+It requires about 3gb of RAM if you have no target destinations and loads in 10s on our GCE instance.

 # On querying the API